-In this study, inspired by various qudit-based codes\cite{uy2025qudit, gross2021designing, lim2023fault, omanakuttan2023multispin} including \textit{cat} codes\cite{leghtas2013hardware, ofek2016extending} and \textit{binomial} codes\cite{ni2023beating, li2021phase, michael2016new}, we propose a method for encoding a logical qudit using either a larger single spin qudit or multiple spin qudits, with only polynomial order cost in Hilbert space dimension and gate complexity.
-We first present working examples of logical qutrit and ququart encoding for first-order Z errors (phase errors), and generalization to arbitrary $d$-dimensional qudits.
-We next extend the codewords to compensate all Pauli X, Y, and Z error correction, and describe how the design can be generalized to $d$-dimensional qudits.
-Additionally, this strategy can be expanded to second- and higher order error corrections, and we provide brief steps for its extension.
-Depending on the system, coupled multiple spin qudits can be entangled to form a fault-tolerant logical qudit, with efficient encoding-decoding scheme, which we illustrate with working examples.
-Finally, we provide a quantitative comparison of the required quantum resources and operation fidelities, between the finite logical qudit encoding in this work and the conventional logical qudit construction using multiple logical qubits.
-The results clearly show that direct encoding of logical qudit provides an exponential advantage in quantum resources efficiency.
+In this study, inspired by various qudit-based codes\cite{uy2025qudit, gross2021designing, lim2023fault, omanakuttan2023multispin} including \textit{cat} codes\cite{leghtas2013hardware, ofek2016extending} and \textit{binomial} codes\cite{ni2023beating, li2021phase, michael2016new}, we propose a method for encoding a logical qudit using either a single larger spin qudit or multiple spin qudits, with only polynomial scailing in Hilbert space dimension and gate complexity.
+We first present working examples of logical qutrit and ququart encodings against first-order Z errors (phase errors), and their generalization to arbitrary $d$-dimensional qudits.
+We next extend the codewords to enable correction of Pauli X, Y, and Z error correction, and describe how the design can be generalized to $d$-dimensional qudits.
+Additionally, this strategy can be expanded to second- and higher- order error corrections, and we provide brief steps for its extension.
+Depending on the system, multiple coupled spin qudits can be entangled to form a fault-tolerant logical qudit, with efficient encoding-decoding schemes, which we illustrate with working examples.
+Finally, we provide a discussion of schematic design for the physical implementation, fault-tolerant logical qudit operations, and required single gate fidelities.
+The results clearly demonstrate that direct encoding of logical qudit provides an advantage in quantum resource efficiency.